nebius/nebius-architect-solution-library/kubernetes/terraform/kubernetes-glusterfs/README.md

 ## Features

 - Create zonal Kubernetes cluster with CPU and GPU nodes
-- Install neccessary [Nvidia tools](https://github.com/NVIDIA/gpu-operator) to run GPU workloads
-- Create a [FileStorage](https://nebius.ai/docs/compute/concepts/filesystem) virtual file syсtem and attach it to all the nodes
+- Create a GlusterFS cluster and connect it to the Kubernetes cluster

-## Limitation

-This example works well with a fixed k8s node-group.
-If you scale your node groups, new nodes will not have the filestorage mounted.

 ## Configure Terraform for Nebius Cloud

 - Install [NCP CLI](https://nebius.ai/docs/cli/quickstart)
-- Add environment variables for terraform authentication in Nebuis Cloud
+- Add environment variables for terraform authentication in Nebuis Cloud with commands bellow or run `sh ./environment.sh`

 ```
 export YC_TOKEN=$(ncp iam create-token)